Improving the emotional and physical health and quality of life for people impacted by HIV/AIDS since 1995.

 - Substance abuse and mental health counseling

-These services are offered free of charge to HIV+ residents of the greater New Britain or Hartford County areas.
+These services are offered free of charge to HIV+ income eligible residents of the greater New Britain or Bristol areas.
 All information is kept strictly confidential according to state and federal regulations.

 He heard about HRA’s Safety Counts Program from a friend at the shelter and decided to try it.
 As he told the counselor, “I had been in many programs and never had any success so I was ready to try something different.”